-There are two types of options that you can either buy or write.
-A call option gives its buyer the choice to purchase shares from its writer at a specific price (aka the strike price) before a set period of time, or the expiry date.
+There are 2 types of options that you can either buy or write.
+A call option gives its buyer the choice to purchase shares from its writer at a specific price (the strike price) before a set time, or the expiry date.
 A put option is the opposite, where the buyer enters a contract to sell the shares to the writer at a set price within a specific time frame.

-For this reason, the buyer of a call option is hoping that the underlying shares will rise in price, while the put option buyer is betting that prices will fall.
+For this reason, a call-option buyer is hoping that the underlying shares will rise in price, while the put-option buyer is betting that prices will fall.
 The writers of the contract are hoping for the opposite.